Personal Health Budgets

 What monitoring and review process can I expect when I have a personal health budget?

-The standard three month and twelve month review process, following the National Framework for Continuing Healthcare.
+The standard three month and twelve month review process, following the National Frameworks’ requirements.

 Frequently Asked Questions